 With the proliferation of regional agreements around the world, trade negotiations have also become a tactical issue of picking off gains where they are perceived relative to what other countries are doing.
-It was repeatedly argued by the U.S. business community, for example, that the U.S.-Chile agreement was necessary to equalize treatment of U.S. businesses competing with Canadian firms that already enjoyed preferential treatment with Chile.
+It was repeatedly argued by the U.S. business community, for example, that the U.S.-Chile agreement, the first FTA after NAFTA, was necessary to equalize treatment of U.S. businesses competing with Canadian firms that already enjoyed preferential treatment with Chile.
 The case was made for Central America as well, which has trade agreements with Canada and Mexico, each with firms that compete with U.S. businesses in the region.
-Delays with WTO and Free Trade Area of the Americas (FTAA) negotiations only reinforce this attitude.
+Delays with WTO and Free Trade Area of the Americas (FTAA) negotiations only reinforced this attitude.

-In the context of regional trade agreements, history, geographic proximity, and economic complementarities also made the CAFTA-DR an apparently logical step.10 Economic fundamentals shaped a trade relationship based on exports of traditional agricultural products, and later apparel.
+In the context of regional trade agreements, history, geographic proximity, and economic complementarities also made the CAFTA-DR an apparently logical step.
+Economic fundamentals shaped a trade relationship based on exports of traditional agricultural products, and later apparel.
 From the early days of independence, agricultural exports were the centerpiece of Central American economic growth.
-The
+The British controlled primary export production (coffee, bananas, sugar, and beef) until about 1850, when U.S. interests won over.
+This trend continued until the 1980s and passage of the Caribbean Basin Initiative (CBI).
+By becoming eligible for unilateral preferential tariff treatment, U.S. investment increased in the region, fostering growth in Central American export sectors.